capnhowyoudo/Powershell-Scripts/README.md

 ⚠️ High-level disclaimer

-This PowerShell script is provided as-is, without warranty of any kind.
+These PowerShell scripts are provided as-is, without warranty of any kind.
 By running or using these scripts you accept full responsibility for any consequences — including data loss, system instability, security issues, or legal/regulatory impacts.
 Do not run these scripts on production systems unless you understand every line and have tested them in a safe environment.

 Recommended precautions (must-read)